juliogomez/devops/README.md

 (note: you may now delete the *my_test* repo we created to verify the integration of GoGS and Drone)

-For each one of them, go into its own directory inside *myhero*, replace the existing origin with the one in GoGS and push the code (you will need to provide your GoGS username and password).
+For each one of them, go into its own directory in your workstation (inside the *myhero* folder), replace the existing origin with the one in GoGS and push the code (you will need to provide your GoGS username and password).
 You may find below how you would do it for *myhero-ui*, but you will need to do the same for all of them:

 ```shell
 cd myhero/myhero_ui